Operadic categories as a natural environment for Koszul duality: Markl operads

 which satisfy the standard axioms listed e.g.~in~\cite[Definition~1.1]{markl:zebrulka}.
-Theorem~\ref{Mcat} in this case states the well-known fact that the category of unital May's operads with $P(1) = \bfk$ is isomorphic to the category of unital Markl's operads with $M(1) = \bfk$. \end{example}
+Theorem~\ref{Mcat} in this case states the well-known fact that the category of unital May operads with $\oP(1) = \bfk$ is isomorphic to the category of unital Markl operads with $\Markl(1) = \bfk$. \end{example}